Breaking Diet Soda Addiction: Replace Cola with Healthier Alternatives

 By switching to these healthier replacements you can break a diet soda addiction once and for all and be free of the potentially damaging effects of aspartame, caffeine and all the other unhealthy chemicals in diet cola.

-Is Diet Coke Bad for You?
+Is Diet Soda Bad for You?

-You probably already know the answer to this question if you’ve found this webpage.
-Aside from being incredibly addictive, Diet Coke, like regular Coke, has ingredients that can damage your health and lead to problems with digestion and flatulence.
-Let’s have a look at some of those ingredients.
+You probably already know the answer to this question if you’ve found this page.
+Aside from being incredibly addictive, diet cola has ingredients that can damage both your digestive system and longer term health.

 Alongside its potentially damaging effects on your digestive tract, phosphoric acid tends to reduce hydrochloric acid secretion in your stomach.
-This can lead to impaired digestion.
-And anything that impairs digestion has the potential to be one of the causes of flatulence, along with many other health problems.
+This can lead to impaired digestion and has the potential to be one of the causes of flatulence, along with many other health problems.

-The caramel coloring E150d in Diet Coke sounds harmless enough, but its full name is actually sulfite ammonia caramel coloring.
+The caramel coloring E150d in diet cola sounds harmless enough, but its full name is actually sulfite ammonia caramel coloring.
 The creation of caramel color E150d involves applying high heat and pressure to sugar, ammonia and sulfites.

-These byproducts were concerning enough for the respected Center for Science in the Public Interest (CSPI) to formally request the FDA to remove sulfite ammonia caramel colorants, like the E150d in Coke, from the generally recognized as safe list.
+These byproducts were concerning enough for the respected Center for Science in the Public Interest (CSPI) to formally request the FDA to remove sulfite ammonia caramel colorants, like the E150d in cola, from the generally recognized as safe list.